debops/debops/docs/ansible/roles/debops.postconf/introduction.rst

 Introduction
 ============

-.. include:: includes/all.rst

 The ``debops.postconf`` Ansible role configures Postfix SMTP server according to autodetected or manually selected parameters.
-The role uses the debops.postfix_ Ansible role to manage Postfix configuration files and lookup tables.
+The role uses the :ref:`debops.postfix` Ansible role to manage Postfix configuration files and lookup tables.